Special Events in Tulsa

 one (1) year before your event.
 A street closing in conjunction

 with an event inside an adjacent auditorium, theatre or stadium

-must be received no later than forty (40) days prior to the event.
+must be received no later than forty-five (45) days prior to the

-Professional film-making and events without a street closure must
+event.
+Professional film-making and events without a street closure

-be received no later than thirty (30) days prior to the event.
-In
+must be received no later than thirty (30) days prior to the event.

 having impact upon, public property, public facilities,

 right-of-ways, sidewalks, street areas, or the temporary use of